DOG DAYS OF SUMMER

 Camas and Washougal, in particular, are positioned along the Columbia and Washougal rivers, offering home owners multiple opportunities for views.
 Before you start your search, it will help to get a feel for the market and view homes available.
 Right now, it is clearly a sellers market in Clark County with only .6 months of inventory in the whole county.
 This makes view properties even more valuable – with an average price increase over last year of 12% for Camas and Washougal.

-Clark County Home Sales
+Clark County Home Sales.

-Good News and Bad News:
+Bad News, Good News and Better News:

 Meanwhile, the reality of a Seller’s market is that the Average Sale Price keeps rising.
 As the chart shows below, prices have risen regularly since January 2012.
 And with low inventory and extremely low interest rates, prices will likely continue to rise for the near future.